Grenadiers à cheval

 The regulation of 1759 brought the company to a strength of 150 troopers chosen among the best Grenadiers de France.
 Grenadiers were reviewed personally by the king before being recruited into this elite company.

 In 1762, the company formed part of Condé's Army of the Lower Rhine.
 On August 30, it was present at the Combat of Nauheim but was not engaged.
+At the end of December, when the French evacuated Western Germany, the unit was directed on Valenciennes.

 |Headgear||red cap decorated with black bearskin and laced silver|